 In fact, the Tom's Guide staff has done exactly that multiple times during the quarantine, with one user sharing Quiplash from their PC's display to the rest of us playing along by phone.
 Thankfully, Discord has even gone so far as to raise its Go Live built-in streaming service from a maximum of 10 people to 50 people for the next few months.
 If you upgrade to Nitro, which costs $10 per month, you can raise the streaming quality to 1080p/60 fps, up from a max of 720p/30 fps for the free tier.

 Works with: iOS, Mac | Maxmium free users: 32

-It's no surprise that FaceTime should appear on our list of the best video chat apps.
+It's no surprise that FaceTime should appear on this list of the best video chat apps.
 Apple's software wasn't the first in video chatting, but it was the one that started it all for mobile users, and led the industry toward making video chat easier and more accessible.

 Today, FaceTime is preinstalled on all Apple hardware and supports a number of really fun and useful features, from cute Animojis, Memojis and stickers to up to allowing up to 32 people on a single call.
 And because FaceTime also has a voice call component — FaceTime Audio — you can easily route calls over data or Wi-Fi whenever you like.
 The only downside to FaceTime is of course that it is exclusive to Apple hardware.
-But between all the people who own iPhones, iPads and Macs these days, it shouldn't be difficult to find anyone to FaceTime with.
+But between all the people who own iPhones, iPads and Macs these days, it shouldn't be difficult to find someone to FaceTime with.